vivganes/vivganes.github.io/_posts/2016-03-10-do-you-chastise-build-breakers.md

 "section-type": post
 comments: true
 date: "2016-03-10 06:30:23 +0530"
-title: "Do You Chastise Build Breakers?"
+title: "Is it Correct To Chastise Build Breakers?"
 ---